splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 * Make sure that the Collector in gateway mode can listen to requests on ports 6060 and 9943.
 * Update the ``SPLUNK_GATEWAY_URL`` environment variable to ``https://api.${SPLUNK_REALM}.signalfx.com``.

-The following example shows how to configure the Collector in gateway mode when receiving data from an agent:
+To set the Collector in gateway mode to receiving data from an agent, use the following configuration:

 .. code-block:: yaml